 All three major manufacturers of breast implants make a shaped implant option.
-Allergan makes the style 410, Mentor the Memoryshape and Sientra the HSC+ shaped implants.
-All three have pros and con, and all have a slightly different textured surface.
+Allergan makes the style 410, Mentor the Memory shape and Sientra the HSC+ shaped implants.
+All three have pros and cons, and all have a slightly different textured surface.

 Due to the textured surface, these implants do not need to be massaged or displaced in the healing process.
 They will tend to hold their anatomic position due to the velcro-like effect on the tissues.
 Since “dropping” of the implants is not needed, often the final shape is achieved sooner in the recovery process.

 Here’s a video of the sientra implant cut in half.